 Those are bits of yeast solids and leftover apple residue.
-While they are perfectly harmless, they generate a somewhat cloudy wine characterized by a stale mouth-feel, which of course is not what you are after.
+While those are perfectly harmless, they generate somewhat cloudy wine characterised by a stale mouth-feel, which of course is not what you are after.

 To completely do away with them but devoid of losing any flavor present in the wine, you RACK!